Are you wondering where to stay in Ghent?

 Splurge (£££) – B&B The Verhaegen

-Push the boat out and stay at this guesthouse housed in a historic building in the heart of the city.
-There is also a peaceful garden in which to relax after a hard day’s sightseeing.
+Push the boat out and stay at this guesthouse housed in an 18th-century building in the heart of the city.
+I like the peaceful garden in which to relax after a hard day’s sightseeing.

 Mid-range (££) – Snooz Ap Holiday & Business Flats